Pisco and its Denomination of Origin

 To The east

-The Andes mountains block the flow of clouds from the jungle regions.
+The Andes block clouds from the jungle.

 desert microclimate